Menu

 In the offices of LED Lighting Supply, we’ve converted all fluorescent fixtures to LED using de-lamping.
 The light levels have improved within the office and warehouse space.

-There is no limitation to the number of tubes connected together.
+There is no limitation to the number of tubes connected.
 The only limitation is how many tubes can you put in a fixture.
 LED tubes do not consume as much energy as the fluorescent tubes they replace.
 So there should not be any issues with amp load on the panel circuit even if you replace tubes one for one.

 There are no limitations, but at some point, too many tubes will make the area too bright.